JulienPalard/peps/pep-0xxx.rst

 - Manage the team
 - Choose and manage the tools its team will use (chat, mailing list, …)
-- Ensure contributors agree with the CLA
+- Ensure contributors understand and agree with the CLA
 - Ensure quality (grammar, vocabulary, consistency, filtering spam, ads, …)
-- Do redirect to github issue tracker issues related to its language on bugs.python.org
+- Do redirect to GitHub issue tracker issues related to its language on bugs.python.org

-License should be PSF License, and copyright should be able to transferred to PSF later.
+The license will be the `PSF License <https://docs.python.org/3/license.html>`_, and copyright should be transferable to PSF later.

 Alternatives